spiretechnology/go-timecode/README.md

 ## Contributing
 We welcome contributions that make this library more reliable.
 To add test cases, fix bugs, or anything else, please submit a pull request.

+## Other resources

+- [spiretechnology/js-timecode](https://github.com/spiretechnology.com/go-timecode) - A TypeScript / JavaScript library for parsing and manipulating SMPTE timecodes and frame rates.